Updated:

 History of the Technology

 Frequency modulation is a technique of encoding information into a carrier wave.
-Several methods of such encoding exist, with the two most popular being changing the amplitude of the base wave, or amplitude modulation, and changing its frequency, or FM.
+Several methods of such encoding exist, with the two most popular being changing the amplitude of the base wave or amplitude modulation, and changing its frequency, or FM.
 Both of them have their strengths, and have competed in the early twentieth century, but have eventually divided the areas of application.
 Initially, the AM method was in broad use.

-The reasons for this was the apparent obviousness of such approach (changing the amplitude was deemed a more “straightforward” approach), and the disadvantage suffered by FM in the conditions of early days of broadcasting.
+The reasons for this was the apparent obviousness of such approach (changing the amplitude was deemed a more “straightforward” approach), and the disadvantage suffered by FM in the conditions of the early days of broadcasting.
 At the time when standards were not settled, the initial assumption was that narrowing of the bandwidth was the key to lowering the noise and interference.
 The amplitude-modulated signal needed a comparatively narrow channel, so it was preferred for some time.

 The frequency-modulated signal, on the other hand, required a relatively broad bandwidth – in fact, the quality of the signal relied heavily on it.
 Several attempts to find the possible advantages of the FM failed, as the researchers all focused on what is now known as the narrow-band FM.
-This remained true until the work by Edwin Howard Armstrong, an electrical engineer, and inventor, who was interested in improving the AM broadcast capabilities, which were common at the time, but suffered from severe static interference.
+This remained true until the work by Edwin Howard Armstrong, an electrical engineer, and inventor, who was interested in improving the AM broadcast capabilities, which were common at the time but suffered from severe static interference.
 Initially failing at creating the augmentation for AM transmitters, he then switched his attention to frequency modulation.

-After several years of work, he succeeded in shaping what is now known as a wide-band FM.
-After a series of demonstrations, it has become apparent that the frequency modulation offered unprecedented clarity and fidelity of the signal.
-Murray Crosby later contributed to the popularization of FM by introducing the concept of “threshold” – the level of signal strength which allowed for the unusually high signal to noise ratio.
-After Armstrong’s work has gained enough supporters and sufficient body of research, has confirmed the superiority of the FM signal, the technology has obtained financial support, and the equipment of the radio stations was eventually updated.
+After Armstrong’s work had gained enough supporters and sufficient body of research, has confirmed the superiority of the FM signal, the technology has obtained financial support, and the equipment of the radio stations was eventually updated.
 This, unfortunately, coincided with the rise of television and the decline of the radio industry in general, but the FM is still in use primarily in the field of radio broadcasting industry, as well as other instances of audio transmissions.

 Principles of operation